Iraq retakes Tal Afar center, citadel from Daesh

 The CTS and federal police units had also seized three northern districts and the Al-Rabia neighborhood west of the citadel, a day after taking the district of Al-Talia to the south.

-Government troops and units of the Hashed al-Shaabi paramilitary coalition, backed by a US-led coalition against Daesh, launched the assault on Sunday after weeks of coalition and Iraqi air strikes.
+Government troops and units of the Hashed al-Shaabi paramilitary coalition launched the assault on Sunday after weeks of Iraqi air strikes.

 Tal Afar sits on a strategic route between Daesh-controlled territories in Syria and Mosul, 70 kilometers (40 miles) further east.

-Progress there has been far more rapid than in Mosul, Iraq's second city, which fell to Iraqi forces in July after a gruelling nine-month battle.
+Progress there has been far more rapid than in Mosul, Iraq's second city, which fell to Iraqi forces in July after a grueling nine-month battle.

-Most of Tal Afar's 200,000 residents, the majority of them Shiite Turkmens whose beliefs are anathema to the Sunni hardliners of Daesh, fled as Daesh terrorists arrived.
+Most of Tal Afar's 200,000 residents, the majority of them Shia Turkmens, fled as the terrorists arrived.

 Pro-government forces faced an obstacle course of roads blocked with earth embankments and strategically-parked trucks, as well as sniper fire and mortar shelling.

-Troops also said that they discovered a network of underground tunnels used by the jihadists to launch attacks behind lines of already conquered territory, or to escape.
+Troops also said they discovered a network of underground tunnels used by the terrorists to launch attacks behind lines of already conquered territory, or to escape.

 Once Tal Afar is retaken, Baghdad is expected to launch a new offensive on Hawija, 300 kilometers north of Baghdad.